Man found safe after going missing in Ridley Creek Park

-UPPER PROVIDENCE TWP., Pennsylvania (WPVI) -- Pennsylvania State Police locate a man who went missing earlier in the Ridley Creek Park area in Delaware County, Pennsylvania.
+UPPER PROVIDENCE TWP., Pennsylvania (WPVI) -- Pennsylvania State Police locate a man who went missing on Tuesday in the Ridley Creek Park area in Delaware County, Pennsylvania.

-Police say the man who looked 18 to 19-years-old was wearing a Penncrest High School sweatshirt last seen going into the rain-swollen Ridley Creek near W. Bishop Hollow Road and Chapel Hill Road.
+Police say the man, roughly 18 to 19-years-old, was last seen going into the rain-swollen Ridley Creek near W. Bishop Hollow Road and Chapel Hill Road.

-The search came as crews throughout the region dealt with rising waters due to Isaias.

-"As a result of your joint effort the individual has been located safe and sound," said trooper Jessica L. Tobin with Pennsylvania State Police.
-"Your assistance in this investigation is highly respected and appreciated more than you know."
+"A witness came forward and related that the young male did a backflip from the bridge into the water & the male was not seen since," said police.

 Man found safe after going missing in Ridley Creek Park